sissaschool/elementpath/README.rst

 elementpath
 ===========

-This is a small package that provides XPath 1.0 and 2.0 selectors for Python's ElementTree XML data structures, both for the standard ElementTree library and for the `lxml.etree <http://lxml.de>`_ library.
+The proposal of this package is to provides XPath 1.0 and 2.0 selectors for Python's ElementTree XML data structures, both for the standard ElementTree library and for the `lxml.etree <http://lxml.de>`_ library.